basonbang/flashcards/README.md

 ## Notes

 To implement the back button, I first thought I should save the state of the previous card.
 Whenver I pressed the next button, I would update the previous card state which ended up not working.
 When I pressed the back button again after going to the previous card, nothing would change since the previous card state was not set for that previous card.
 So then, I opted to save the state of all the previous cards as an array.
 Whenever I had to get the next card, the previous cards array would update to a new array containing everything plus the current card.
 The same thing goes if I press the back button; I would have to remove the the current card from the previous cards array.
 I also had to do a lot of lifting up state in order to make my components refresh all their data whenever I press the navigation buttons.
-I plan on adding in some of the extra stretch features on the extension time when I get the chance.

 ## License